nanoframework/nanoFramework.IoT.Device/devices/SwarmTile01/README.md

 }
 ```

-There are other events available, like power state change, updated date and time, background noise reading and geospatial information.
+There are other events available, like power state change, date and time updated, background noise reading, geospatial information and tile status.

 ### Controlling power mode